cloudever/react-hooky/README.md

 Since the appearance of hooks in React, many packages have been published for various purposes, and in a reason to not pull many new small dependencies, most of them are combined in this package through re-export.

 This package proxies dependencies and does not need to be compiled.
-It't built upon ES Modules for `webpack` and `rollup` support and tree-shaking.
+It's built upon ES6 Modules for `webpack` and `rollup` and tree-shaking support.

 A bundle size is optimized by bundler when used with ESM modules, so keep calm and feel free to use the package.